T0nyX1ang/phase-10/README.md

 </br>More version will come soon!
 </br>Linux-version only!

+## version 0.1.1 updates
+- fix a critical bug to make the game continue
+- get the ui better

 ## version 0.1.0 updates
 - finish writing the full phases
 - finish writing the codes about the same color